yudppp/pprof-mcp-agent/README.md

 # pprof-mcp-agent

-A Go agent that provides runtime profiling data through the Mission Control Protocol (MCP).
+A Go agent that provides runtime profiling data through the Model Context Protocol (MCP).
 It enables real-time collection and analysis of Go runtime performance data, making it easier to monitor and debug Go applications in production.

 ## Installation